skaldlabs/skald/README.md

 This repo is available under the [MIT license](https://github.com/skaldlabs/skald/blob/main/LICENSE), except for the `ee` directory (which has [its license here](https://github.com/skaldlabs/skald/blob/main/ee/LICENSE)) if applicable.

+If you absolutely need 100% FOSS code, you can use the [skald-foss](https://github.com/skaldlabs/skald-foss) repository, which contains all the code from this repo with the `ee` directory removed.
+It is fully-featured and as of today we actually run skald-foss on our Cloud offering.
+Our Enterprise Edition today is meant for on-prem deployments.

 ## 🤝 Contributing

 We'd be glad to have your contributions!
 See [CONTRIBUTING.md](/CONTRIBUTING.md) for instructions on how to run Skald locally and how to contribute.